jihoonakang/pyBaram_xccels/doc/src/developer_guide.rst

 Code Snippets Analysis
 ======================
-Here, the ways to generate kernels and construct MPI communications are explained with two sample code snippets.
+Here, the methods for generating kernels and constructing MPI communications are explained with two sample code snippets.

 Inviscid Flux Kernel
 --------------------
-There are two methods, ``make_serial_loop1d`` or ``make_parallel_loop1d``, in :mod:`pybaram.backends.cpu.loop`
-and they generate an accelerated kernel from a Python function.
-A function written in pure Python is compiled by a just-in-time compilation of Numba.
+In :mod:`pybaram.backends.cpu.loop` module, there are two methods: ``make_serial_loop1d`` and ``make_parallel_loop1d``.
+These methods generate an accelerated kernel from a Python function.
+A function written in pure Python is compiled using just-in-time compilation with Numba.
 When ``make_parallel_loop1d`` is used, each thread parallelly executes the loop of this compiled function.
 Otherwise, the loop of the compiled function is executed sequentially.

 .. automodule:: pybaram.backends.cpu.loop
     :members:
     :undoc-members:

-As an example, ``comm_flux`` function is considered.
+As an example, let's consider the ``comm_flux`` function.
-``EulerIntInters`` class in :mod:`pybaram.solvers.euler.inters` has ``_make_flux`` method, which generates the kernel to compute numerical flux.
-The function ``comm_flux`` uses a plain for loop, which is more similar to the loop structure of C/C++ or Fortran than a Pythonic-style one.
-Therefore, one can readily adopt a well-developed function from legacy solver into `pyBaram`.
+The ``EulerIntInters`` class in the :mod:`pybaram.solvers.euler.inters` module has ``_make_flux`` method, which generates the kernel to compute numerical flux.
+The ``comm_flux`` function utilizes a plain for loop structure, which is more similar to the loop structure of C/C++ or Fortran than a Pythonic-style one.
+Therefore, one can readily adopt a well-developed function from a legacy solver into ``pyBaram``.
-The allocation of local arrays was hoisted because of limited functionalities for developing local static variables in Numba.
-Furthermore, the ``_make_flux`` method passes this Python function to the ``make_serial_loop1d`` or ``make_parallel_loop1d`` method of the backend object and finally returns serialized or parallelized kernel, respectively.
+The allocation of local arrays was hoisted due to limited functionalities for developing local static variables in Numba.
+Furthermore, the ``_make_flux`` method passes this Python function to the ``make_serial_loop1d`` or ``make_parallel_loop1d`` method of the backend object and finally returns the serialized or parallelized kernel, respectively.

 .. autoclass:: pybaram.solvers.euler.inters.EulerIntInters